Call 708-293-4925

 The SAGE Social Science Thesaurus is a multidisciplinary vocabulary of the most important concepts in the social sciences.

-Encyclopedia of American Studies
+Encyclopedia of American Studies Some full text available

 Covers the history, philosophy, arts, and cultures of the United States in relation to the world, from pre-colonial days to the present, from various perspectives and the global American Studies movement.